Maine Court Records

 - If the parents’ combined annual income exceeds $400,000

-Along with these factors, the court judge must also determine child support obligation by calculating how much each parent spent on the child while they lived as a family.
-The value derived is then divided according to each parent’s income to arrive at a final child support obligation amount.
-The parents will be sharing the obligation based on their income share
+Along with these factors, the court judge typically determines child support obligations by calculating how much each parent spent on the child while they lived as a family.
+The value derived may then be divided according to each parent’s income to arrive at a final child support obligation amount.
+The parents typically share the obligation based on their income.

-However, on rare occasions, the judge can deviate from the state’s formula if the established amount does not seem fair.
-Notwithstanding, the child support payment must not make it impossible for the parents to deal with their personal expenses.
-Hence, the arrangement must be fair to all parties in the child support case.
+However, on rare occasions, the judge may deviate from the state’s formula if the established amount does not seem fair.
+Notwithstanding, child support payments should not make it impossible for parents to deal with their personal expenses.
+Hence, the arrangement should be fair to all parties in the child support case.

-Overall, although there is no specific figure stated as the average child support payment in Maine, the child support guidelines mandate that the weekly parental obligation of paying parents whose annual gross income is less than the federal poverty level may not exceed 10% of their weekly income.
+Overall, although no specific figure is stated for the average child support payment in Maine, the child support guidelines mandate that the weekly parental obligation of paying parents whose annual gross income is less than the federal poverty level may not exceed 10% of their weekly income.

 How Do I Apply for Child Support in Maine?

-Parents seeking assistance with paying or receiving child support payments can apply for child support services through the online portal.
-They must download the application and fill it out with the necessary information before the department can open a case for them.
-Also, they must provide the following documents to complete the application process:
+Parents seeking assistance with paying or receiving child support payments may apply for child support services through the online portal.
+They are typically required to download the application and fill it out with the necessary information before the department can open a case for them.
+Also, they are expected to provide the following documents to complete the application process:

 - Child’s birth records if the child was born in Maine